Margaret Sanger Facts:

 Her first marriage, to architect William Sanger in 1902, ended in divorce in 1920; she was remarried in 1922 to J. Noah H. Slee, though she kept her by-then-famous (or infamous) name from her first marriage.

 Today, organizations and individuals which oppose abortion and, sometimes, birth control, have charged Sanger with eugenicism and racism.
-Sanger's supporters consider the charges exaggerated or false.
+Sanger's supporters consider the charges exaggerated or false, or the quotes used taken out of context.

 About Margaret Sanger: